biocatiit/website/content/pages/users_howto_saxs_collect.rst

     (next file) to 1.
 Make sure the name you type here matches the one entered in the labview program above.

-    *   **For the medm interface you have to click in box and leave mouse in box while typing.
+    *   **For the medm interface you have to click in box and leave cursor in box while typing.
 Must press enter before moving mouse.
 Make sure these fields are updated before you proceed with data acquisition!!!**

-    *   Once these things are updated, can start collecting data.
+    *   Once these things are updated, start data collection.
 This will open and close the shutter exposing the sample to x-rays for 0.5 to 1 s periods every 2-3 seconds.
 Do make sure the shutter allowing beam into hutch D is open before commencing data acquisition.